Banuba/OEP-module/README.md

 ## Description of interfaces

 The module by itself implements a piece of image processing conveyor: it accepts image for processing, confgures the offscreen rendering context, pass the image further to the main rendering engine - the Banuba SDK, and after provides the capabilities for image postprocessing.
-Based on this the module implements only some of the interfaces which do not introduce specifics of a particular API, e.g. Banuba SDK supports C++ API (link) and C API (link), the module doesn't know which API is used for the Banuba SDK management that is why effect_player interface is left unimplemented and its implementation is provided by the application.
+Based on this the module implements only some of the interfaces which do not introduce specifics of a particular API, e.g. Banuba SDK supports [**C++ API**](https://docs.banuba.com/face-ar-sdk-v1/core/cpp_api_overview) and [**C API**](), the module doesn't know which API is used for the Banuba SDK management that is why effect_player interface is left unimplemented and its implementation is provided by the application.
 - [**effect_player**](./interfaces/effect_player.hpp) - abstraction over Banuba SDK.
 All interactions with Banuba SDK happen through this interface.
 Should be implemented on the application side
 - [**image_processing_result**](./interfaces/image_processing_result.hpp) - controls the processing for output image in the required format
 - [**offscreen_effect_player**](./interfaces/offscreen_effect_player.hpp) - connects all other interfaces into a single whole.
 The main interface through which the entire pipeline for processing a stream of frames goes.
 - [**offscreen_render_target**](./interfaces/offscreen_render_target.hpp) - creates and configures offscreen rendering with required rendering API
-- [**pixel_buffer**](./interfaces/pixel_buffer.hpp) - input and output pixel buffer (image).
+- [**pixel_buffer**](./interfaces/pixel_buffer.hpp) - input and output pixel buffer.
 Contains an image in any of the supported formats: [RGB, RGBA, BGR, BGRA, ARGB, nv12, i420](./interfaces/image_format.hpp)
 - [**render_context**](./interfaces/render_context.hpp) - platform-specific rendering context.
 Should be implemented on the application side

 ## The scheme of interfaces interaction